Treating raw materials

 Ceramic comes from the Greek word “keramos” which means clay.
-With glass and enamel, it is one of the “kiln work” arts, as the use of fire changes the material irreversibly.
+Along with glass and enamel, it is one of the “kiln work” arts, as the use of fire makes irreversible changes to the material.

 Ceramics can be broken down into four main families : pottery, faience, stoneware and porcelain.

-Its preparation takes place in four main stages.
+Its preparation takes place in four main steps.
 The preparation of the paste, its moulding or modelling, its decoration and its firing.

 The craftsman uses a potter’s wheel or the casting technique, either by pressing or slipcasting.
-Until recent times, the moulds were made of plaster, but this has gradually been replaced by synthetic materials.
+Until not long ago, the moulds were made of plaster, but they have now gradually been replaced by synthetic materials.
 Since the second half of the 19th century, the porous nature of plaster has been used to make the finest objects, by slipcasting.
 The porcelain paste is liquefied and poured into a cast.
 Through capillary action, the water contained in the paste penetrates the plaster, causing the edges to harden gradually.
-Once the desired thickness has been obtained, the surplus paste, known as the “slip”, is discarded.
+Once the desired thickness has been obtained, the extra paste, known as the “slip”, is discarded.

-Multiple colours are obtained by metal oxides : each oxide produces one or more colours after firing.
+Different colours are obtained with metal oxides : each oxide produces one or more colours after firing.
 The basic oxides are cobalt, which produces blue ; copper, which can transform into green or turquoise ; iron, which comes out yellow or red, and manganese, which turns brown.
 Pink or purple are obtained with gold chloride.
 Until the 18th century, the decoration was applied with a brush.

 To apply the decoration, two methods are used.
-The first is called high-fired decoration, the second is low-fired decoration.
+The first is called high-fired decoration and the second is called low-fired decoration.